Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Self-excited Waves + Fast-Mode Turbulence and Multi-phase Models of CR Transport

-We consider variations in our parameters and the propagation model in Figure \ref{fig:vars}.
-We show results for B/C in the top panel, and for the proton spectrum in the bottom panel.
-We compare the results to AMS-02 and Voyager measurements for both B/C and protons (\citealt{aguilar_2015}; \citealt{cummings_2016}).
-The black lines all correspond to the fiducial propagation model (Figure \ref{fig:galaxy_sketch}) for different choices of parameters (for example, $n_{\rm W, fid}/3$ in the legend means that the density in the warm ISM is decreased by a factor of 3 relative to the fiducial parameter).
-Modest changes in parameters do not change the main trends in the results and many of the black lines show good qualitative agreement with the data.
-We note that at fixed ${\rm v_A}$ in the halo, the black lines do not change if we change the halo density/temperature at a fixed thermal pressure, as $X \propto (n_{\rm th} T)^{1/4}$.
-Importantly, the proton spectrum is significantly steeper than the injection spectrum (red dotted line) for energies $\gtrsim 10$GeV and is on average close to the observed $\approx -4.7$.
-The break in the spectra between $10^2$ and $10^3$ GeV comes from the transition between $f_p(0)$ being set by self-confinement in the halo and $f_p(0)$ being set by turbulent diffusion in the warm ISM.
-The real ISM samples a wide range of plasma conditions and so CR transport likely is some convolution of our toy model's results for different parameters.
-Overall, there is satisfactory agreement between the fiducial propagation model from Figure \ref{fig:galaxy_sketch} and the data.
-By contrast, the green line in Figure \ref{fig:vars} shows the prediction for a different propagation model, in which CRs are scattered by fast-mode turbulence throughout the entire volume of the galaxy, including the halo and hot ISM (i.e. no self-confinement at all).
+The green line in Figure \ref{fig:vars} shows the prediction for a different propagation model, in which CRs are scattered by fast-mode turbulence throughout the entire volume of the galaxy, including the halo and hot ISM (i.e. no self-confinement at all).
 We use the diffusion coefficients from Figure \ref{fig:kappa_turb} and a $5$kpc halo size to adjust the normalisation.
 The green line shows qualitatively very different behaviour from our multiphase model.
 Due to the weak energy dependence of $\kappa_{\rm turb}$ in the halo (Figure \ref{fig:kappa_turb}), B/C is essentially flat and the proton spectrum $\sim p^{-\gamma_{\rm inj}}$.
 The blue dashed line in the bottom panel of Figure \ref{fig:vars} is the proton spectrum calculated using the self-confined halo only (no warm ISM contribution; same as the dashed line in Figure \ref{fig:bc} for B/C).
 Without scattering by fast-mode turbulence, the spectrum at high energies is too steep (see discussion under eq. \ref{eq:steady_nlld_sol_haloC}).
-Figure \ref{fig:vars} thus shows that neither fast-mode turbulence nor self-confinement alone give reasonable agreement with the observations, but the combination plausibly can.